 He immediately embarked on multiple initiatives to engage the entire college toward a common goal: the success of the Purchase College student.
-Included among the initiatives was a significant administrative restructuring program that added two new cabinet-level positions and a new strategic framework to restore fiscal health, re-energize faculty and student governance, and enhance collaboration between administration, faculty, and students.
+Included among the initiatives was a significant administrative restructuring program, as well as a new strategic framework to restore fiscal health, re-energize faculty and student governance, and enhance collaboration between administration, faculty, and students.

 In 2007, President Schwarz signed the “American College and University Presidents’ Climate Commitment,” in which he promised that Purchase College will follow a timeline and take certain steps to achieve climate neutrality.
 The renovation of the central campus plaza, new campus buildings and residences, as well as modifications and renovations to existing structures, reflects this commitment.

 The college looks forward to the opening of its new Center for Film, Media, and Theatre, which will be the epicenter of interdisciplinary learning and state-of-the-art production for the campus and the community.
-The college also is in the midst of developing a Senior Living Community, which will be integrated into its academic and social culture.
+The college also is in the midst of developing Broadview Senior Living, which will be integrated into its academic and social culture.

 Before coming to Purchase College, President Schwarz had a distinguished career as a partner at the law firm of Skadden, Arps, Slate, Meagher & Flom, where he was National Practice Leader of the Litigation Department.